 On November 2, a pop-up art gallery featuring artwork from students of Marion-Sterling School was featured at a BrownBag concert with the Cleveland TOPS Swing Band.
 Read More

 Food for Families, formerly known as Blessings in a Backpack, is part of Trinity Cathedral's hunger ministry, a neighborhood outreach program.
 While the goals of the ministry remain the same--to provide nutritious food for the students and families of the school--Trinity Cathedral in January 2014 entered into a partnership with the Cleveland Food Bank and the new name better reflects this partnership.
-On the 2nd and 4th Friday of every month, the Food Bank's Mobile Food Pantry Program delivers food to the school (fruit, vegetables and breads)--enough to feed all the students, their families and seniors in the neighborhood.
-Upcoming… Read More
+On the second Friday of every month, the Food Bank's Mobile Food Pantry Program delivers food to the school (fruit, vegetables and breads)--enough to feed all the students, their families and seniors in the neighborhood.
+Upcoming changes in… Read More

 Marion-Sterling school has a great need for tutoring services as many of the students’ skills are below grade level and the children need more personalized help to fill in gaps and make up deficits.
 There are three ways you can help. (more…) Read More